ansonl/topo-map-post-processing/README.md

 3. [Minimal Toolchange G-code](minimal-toolchange-gcode.md)

-After following all the above set up pages, download the [latest release of MFM](https://github.com/ansonl/topo-map-post-processing/releases) and run `gui.exe`.
+After following all the above set up pages, download the [latest release of MFM](https://github.com/ansonl/topo-map-post-processing/releases) and run `MFM.exe`.

 If a release of MFM has not been built for your OS, you can [download](https://github.com/ansonl/topo-map-post-processing/archive/refs/heads/master.zip) this repo, navigate to it in the command line and run `python gui.py`.